 Always give first before you ask for something.

 That's where you need to be with your engaging content.
 It can be paid or organic; preferably it’s both.
 You can head out into the real world too, but depending on your ideal customer, it may be harder and more expensive to put yourself in a place where you can connect easily with them in physical space.

-Ideally, you want to provide value for your customer at every stage of their interaction with you in order to motivate them.
+Ideally, you want to provide value for your customer at every stage of their interaction with you to motivate them.
 So, the first time they encounter you, you want to offer an experience they appreciate.
-But you don't want to spend all your time creating and sharing engaging content.
+However, you don't want to spend all your time creating and sharing engaging content.
 You want to make a sale, so you need to narrow the focus with a marketing funnel.

 You'll start your marketing funnel at its widest end on social media, fishing for potential customers.
 Offer something of value to them that also aligns with what you can offer later.
-But don't give it away too quickly; ask for interaction beyond simple engagement with a post.
+However, you don't want to give it away too quickly; ask for interaction beyond simple engagement with a post.
 Have visitors follow a link or take action like subscribing or reposting to get the valued content you're offering.
 That could be in the form of extended and exclusive content, such as a whitepaper, ebook, or A/V content.

 A time-restricted sale, discount, or another incentive here can encourage immediate action.
-The action may not be direct sale.
-It may be collecting email or network subscriptions, or encouraging a direct contact for a conversation.
+The action may not be a direct sale.
+It may be collecting email or network subscriptions, or promoting a direct contact for a conversation.

 You're now directly marketing your services to customers, but remember: at every stage, first provide value to the customers.
 Entertain.
-Offer information or an experience.
+Offer information or experience.

 That wide end: that's your opportunity to reach many people, to make your brand stand out by offering them something they want or need.
 Rather than inverting your funnel and trying to snag customers too soon and pull them toward your services, you want to cast the net wide.
 Make an impression and have them voluntarily, even eagerly, take steps toward your goals by choosing to interact with your business and services after you've established them as appealing and valuable.

 You have an unprecedented opportunity to connect with the specific people likely to spend money on what you have to offer.
 Put your customer first by creating value for them at every step of their journey from social media to your business and help them take advantage of what you have to offer.